cod3licious/cod3licious.github.io/index.md

 #### textcatvis
 [textcatvis](https://github.com/cod3licious/textcatvis) is a Python library with some tools for the exploratory analysis of text datasets.
 It can help you better understand a collection of texts by identifying the relevant words of the documents in some classes or clusters and visualizing them in word clouds.
 Some examples can be found in the corresponding paper ([short](http://arxiv.org/abs/1707.06100) and [long](http://arxiv.org/abs/1707.05261)).

-#### Similarity Encoders (SimEc) and Context Encoders (ConEc)
+#### Similarity Encoder (SimEc) and Context Encoder (ConEc)
-[SimEc](https://github.com/cod3licious/simec) is a neural network framework for learning low dimensional representations of data points by projecting high dimensional input data into an embedding space where some given pairwise similarities between the data points are approximated linearly.
+[SimEc](https://github.com/cod3licious/simec) is a neural network architecture for learning low dimensional representations of data points by projecting high dimensional input data into an embedding space where some given pairwise similarities between the data points are approximated linearly.
 For further details and examples have a look at the corresponding [paper](http://www.czasopisma.pan.pl/Content/109871/PDF/07_821-830_00901_Bpast.No.66-6_31.12.18_K2.pdf?handler=pdf) or [iPython notebook](https://github.com/cod3licious/simec/blob/master/basic_examples_compact.ipynb).

 [ConEc](https://github.com/cod3licious/conec) is a variant of SimEc for learning word embeddings.
 It is a simple but powerful extension of the continuous bag-of-words word2vec model trained with negative sampling and can be used to easily generate embeddings for out-of-vocabulary words and better representations for words with multiple meanings.
 Further details are described in the corresponding [paper](https://arxiv.org/abs/1706.02496).